 The Shapley value essentially weights players based on their marginal contributions, such that the more a player contributes the more they stand to gain [32].
-The nucleolus is a unique solution that maximizes the benefits of the 70 least-satisfied coalition [33].
-The Nash bargaining solution is an egalitarian approach, essentially assuming that all 71 players in the coalition are equally important because full cooperation would not succeed without all of them, and thus 72 the payoff should be shared equally [34].
-Note that there is no guarantee that all or any of these approaches will lead 73 to a stable coalition structure, that is, one that is rational to all players.
-However, applying these sharing rules is the 74 way that economists have generally tried to tackle the allocation problem from an economic, as opposed to biological, 75 perspective.
+The nucleolus is a unique solution that maximizes the benefits of the least-satisfied coalition [33].
+The Nash bargaining solution is an egalitarian approach, essentially assuming that all players in the coalition are equally important because full cooperation would not succeed without all of them, and thus the payoff should be shared equally [34].
+Note that there is no guarantee that all or any of these approaches will lead to a stable coalition structure, that is, one that is rational to all players.
+However, applying these sharing rules is the way that economists have generally tried to tackle the allocation problem from an economic, as opposed to biological, perspective.
 A review of a coalitional fisheries games was undertaken in [28].

-Even when fair sharing rules could be calculated, the stability of the cooperative solution is questionable [35, 36].
-76 A given coalition is stand-alone stable if and only if no player is better off by leaving the coalition to become a 77 singleton, or free-rider (internal stability), and no player wishes to join the coalition (external stability) [19].
-In 78 an early coalitional game of the Baltic Sea fishery, it was concluded that the sum of the players' threat points if 79 operating as singletons was greater than the sum of the grand coalition's payoff [35].
-That is to say that fishing 80 parties acting independently were better off than they would be through their allotted allocation in the cooperative 81 game.
-Consequently, a novel sharing rule was developed to combine cooperative and non-cooperative games, and 82 to explicitly consider free-rider threat points, those payoffs that each player would get if deviating from the grand 83 coalition [36].
-This research determined that a large enough increase in benefits through the formation of the grand coalition was possible to satisfy all players, [36].
-Here, all players are 'satisfied' if their payoff through cooperation 85 at least equal to their payoff from free-riding (the individual rationality constraint). is 86
+Even when fair sharing rules can be calculated, the stability of the cooperative solution is questionable [35,36].
+A given coalition is stand-alone stable if and only if no player is better off by leaving the coalition to become a singleton, or free-rider (internal stability), and no player wishes to join the coalition (external stability) [19].
+In an early coalitional game of the Baltic Sea fishery, it was concluded that the sum of the players' threat points if operating as singletons was greater than the sum of the grand coalition's payoff [35].
+That is to say that fishing parties acting independently were better off than they would be through their allotted allocation in the cooperative game.
+Consequently, a novel sharing rule was developed to combine cooperative and non-cooperative games, and to explicitly consider free-rider threat points, those payoffs that each player would get if deviating from the grand coalition [36].
+This research determined that a large enough increase in benefits through the formation of the grand coalition was possible to satisfy all players [36].
+Here, all players are 'satisfied' if their payoff through cooperation is at least equal to their payoff from free-riding (the individual rationality constraint).

-87 3.
-Current allocation approaches for non-tuna RFMOs
+3. Current allocation approaches for non-tuna RFMOs

-Having reviewed how economists have developed allocation modelling approaches based on the sharing of economic rent, we now turn to the current allocation schemes that are practiced by bilateral and multilateral RFMOs.
+Having reviewed how economists have developed allocation modelling approaches based on the sharing of economic rent, this paper now turns to the current allocation schemes that are practiced by bilateral and multilateral RFMOs.

-90 3.1.
-Pacific Salmon
+3.1.
+Pacific salmon

 Pacific salmon are a transboundary resource, shared by the United States and Canada.
-In 1985, the Pacific Salmon 91 Treaty (PST) was signed by both parties, after 25 years of negotiations.
-Prior to the Treaty, both countries engaged 92 in "fish wars", intentionally over-harvesting in their own waters in order to deny harvesting opportunities to the other 93 country [37].
-The Treaty replaced earlier agreements, such as the 1937 Fraser Salmon Convention, which established 94 the International Pacific Salmon Fisheries Commission (IPSFC) charged with sharing Fraser River sockeye 50/50 95 between Canada and the U.S..
-The 1985 Treaty sets out the long-term management goals of both countries.
-The 96 Pacific Salmon Commission is the regulatory body put in place to implement the Treaty.
-There are five species of 97 Pacific salmon managed jointly under the treaty: sockeye (Oncorhynchus nerka), chinook (O. tshawytscha), coho (O. 98 kisutch), chum (O. keta), and pink (O. gorbuscha).
-Pacific salmon return to spawn in the streams they were born in, 99 meaning salmon that originate in Canada will eventually return to Canadian waters.
-The Treaty acknowledges this, 100 recognizing "that States in whose waters salmon stocks originate have primary interest in and responsibility for such 101 stocks" [38].
-102
+In 1985, the Pacific Salmon Treaty (PST) was signed by both parties, after 25 years of negotiations.
+Prior to the Treaty, both countries engaged in "fish wars", intentionally over-harvesting in their own waters in order to deny harvesting opportunities to the other country [37].
+The Treaty replaced earlier agreements, such as the 1937 Fraser Salmon Convention, which established the International Pacific Salmon Fisheries Commission (IPSFC) charged with sharing Fraser River sockeye 50/50 between Canada and the U.S. The 1985 Treaty sets out the long-term management goals of both countries.
+The Pacific Salmon Commission is the regulatory body put in place to implement the Treaty.
+There are five species of Pacific salmon managed jointly under the treaty: sockeye (Oncorhynchus nerka), chinook (O. tshawytscha), coho (O. kisutch), chum (O. keta), and pink (O. gorbuscha).
+Pacific salmon return to spawn in the streams they were born in, meaning salmon that originate in Canada will eventually return to Canadian waters.
+The Treaty acknowledges this, recognizing "that States in whose waters salmon stocks originate have primary interest in and responsibility for such stocks" [38].